chengchengmu/flickr-uploader/README.md

 Refer to https://www.flickr.com/services/api/upload.api.html for what each of the upload arguments above correspond to for Flickr's API.

+There are many explicit options.
+Feel free to customize your uploadr.ini

 ## Usage
 Place the file uploadr.py in any directory and run via ssh (execution privs required):